Hydroiodic/PyOE_Website/src/markdown/tutorial.md

 PyOE behaves as an extension of OEBench, which mainly investigates the open environment challenges around us.

-This post is meant to assist you to use PyOE easily.
+This post is meant to assist you to use PyOE with ease.

 ## The Basic Steps of Using PyOE